-CO No. Upon Completion of this Course, the students PSOs CL will be able to addressed CO -1 Create an awareness about Socio-religious PSO-1 C movements CO-2 Evaluate the importance of Gandhian Era PSO-1 Ev CO-3 Estimate the effective functioning of Indian PSO-1 Ev Constitution CO-4 Discuss about the growth of Education PSO-1 U CO-5 Explain the necessary skill about Science and PSO-1 An Technology
+CO.
+No. Upon Completion of this Course, the students will be PSOs addressed CL able to CO -1 Create an awareness about Socio- religious movements PSO-1 С CO-2 Evaluate the importance of Gandhian Era PSO-1 Ev CO-3 Estimate the effective functioning of Indian Constitution PSO-1 Ev CO-4 Discuss about the growth of Education PSO-1 U CO-5 Explain the necessary skill about Science and Technology PSO-1 An